ashufelt/LoserPoolWebsite/LoserPickPool/Loser Pick Tasks.md

 ## Completed

+- [ ] Only list teams that are available for that user
+- [ ] Mark correct and incorrect picks from previous weeks
 - [ ] First and Last Name with Username
 - [ ] Hide picks button on View Picks page